Meshugah/FullStack-Roadmap/README.md

   - Arrow functions and this in component lifecycle.
   - static getDerivedStateFromProps, takes in a set of props and gives you a new set of state.
   - Need an event listener? use arrow functions and you won't need a bind
+  - Modals are what popups that ask are you sure are called.

 # Bonus(Common to both)